 Submit an Application

 Eligible people may apply to Safe at Home by submitting an application with the help of a Safe at Home Application Assistant.
-When Safe at Home receives a completed application with all the required information, it is certified within three business days.
-One requirement is that the applicant must disclose to the Office of the Secretary of State their real residential address.
-That information, along with all other participant information, is kept under security and is maintained as private data.
+When Safe at Home receives a completed application with all the required information, the application is processed and certified.
+One requirement is that the applicant discloses their actual residential address to the Office of the Secretary of State.
+That information is kept under security and is maintained as private data.

 Assignment of Address

-Upon certification, the new Safe at Home participant is assigned a new legal address which is a post office box address.
-They are also mailed an information packet, which includes a Safe at Home program participation card for each household member listed on the application.
+Upon certification, the new Safe at Home participant is assigned a new legal address which is a PO Box address.
+They are also mailed enrollment materials, which include a Safe at Home program participation card for each household member listed on the application.
 The participation card displays the participant's complete Safe at Home address and other important information.

 Using the New Address

-Because the participant uses their Safe at Home post office box address for everything, all of a Safe at Home participant's mail goes to that address.
-The post office box is an address in Saint Paul and is managed by the Office of the Minnesota Secretary of State.
-The participant does not pick up their mail from that post office box.
-Safe at Home staff pick up the mail and the Safe at Home office forwards all of a participant's First Class Mail to the participant's real residential address.
+Because the participant uses their Safe at Home PO Box address for everything, all of a Safe at Home participant's mail goes to that address.
+The PO Box is an address in Saint Paul managed by the Office of the Minnesota Secretary of State.
+The participant does not pick up their mail from that PO Box.
+The office of the Minnesota Secretary of State picks up the mail and the Safe at Home office forwards all of a participant's First Class Mail to the participant's real residential address.
 If a participant is using the program effectively, the only mail they receive at their real address is mail sent by the Safe at Home office.
 For the program to be truly effective, only the Safe at Home office should know a participant’s real address.